H-BlaZe/iuat-x/README.md

 - Highlights attendance rows with low attendance in red.
 - Shows recommendations to improve attendance.
 - Updates cumulative attendance display based on thresholds.
-- Displays a warning message for specific users who are banned from using the extension.

 ## Installation